The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Central zone

-See also: Peripheral zone, Vascularization, Lymphatic drainage.
+See also: Peripheral zone, Vascularisation, Lymphatic drainage.

 Peripheral zone

-See also: Central zone, Vascularization, RTP.
+See also: Central zone, Vascularisation, RTP.

 Black - Optimal wavelength: 1064 nm